AY2425S2-CS2103T-T13-1/tp/docs/UserGuide.md

 Format: `add n/NAME p/PHONE_NUMBER [rs/RECURRING_SCHEDULE]…​ [ots/ONE_TIME_SCHEDULE]…​ g/GOALS mh/MEDICAL_HISTORY l/LOCATION [t/TAG]…​`

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
-A client can have any number of recurring schedule, one time schedule, or tags (including 0)
+A client can have any number of recurring schedule, one time schedule, or tags (including 0).
 </div>

 <div markdown="block" class="alert alert-warning">:exclamation: **Note**
-A client should have at least have a name and a phone number to be added<br>
+A client should have at least have a name and a phone number to be added.<br>
-Any date provided that excludes year will be treated as a date in the current year
+Any date provided that excludes year will be treated as a date in the current year.
 </div>